HCDigitalScholarship/intervals/sections/01_Introduction.md

     list_of_dfs = corpus.batch(func)

 Normally parameters are passed to a function within the parentheses (as noted above).
-But with the batch methods for a corpus the parameters are instead passed as **kwargs** (that is, as a *dictionary of keyword arguments*, with each parameter and its corresponding value formatted as `{key: valule}` pair).
+But with the batch methods for a corpus the parameters are instead passed as **kwargs** (that is, as a *dictionary of keyword arguments*, with each parameter and its corresponding value formatted as `{key: value}` pair).

 For example see this code for batch processing a corpus with the `melodic` function using some keywords: